RGB-Tools/faucet-rgb/README.md

 a multitude of requests.

 See [Initial setup example] for an example on how to initialize a new faucet.
-See [Configuration] for detailed instuctions on how to configure it.
+See [Configuration] for detailed instructions on how to configure it.
 API calls are authenticated, see [Authentication] for details.
-It can be run in docker, see [Docker] for details..
+It can be run in docker, see [Docker] for details.

 Requests are stored in a sqlite database.